Code-Institute-Submissions/TenburyWellsRFC/README.md

 ### Issues Found During Testing

 - Sponsor images were not centered on smaller displays, fixed by adding "text-align: center;" to the "sponsor-image" class.
+- Navbar menu items were cut off when viewing the site horizontally on mobile devices, fixed by adding a horizontal media rule which aligns the menu items horizontally instead of vertically.

 ## Deployment